Flavor signatures of isosinglet vector-like down quark model: Introduction

 \section{Introduction}

-The standard model (SM) consists of three generations of quarks.
-In each generation, there are two quarks.
+The standard model (SM) consists of three generations of quarks, with two quarks in each generation.
 However, there is no {\it a priori} reason for the number of quarks to be restricted to six.
 It may be possible to have heavier quarks whose effects have not been detected yet.
-The minimal extension of the SM in this direction can be obtained by adding a vectorlike isosinglet up-type or down-type quark to the SM particle spectrum \cite{delAguila:1985mk,Branco:1986my,delAguila:1985ne,Nir:1990yq,Branco:1992wr, Barger:1995dd,Silverman:1995rk,Lavoura:1992qd,Silverman:1991fi,Barenboim:1997pf, Barenboim:2000zz,Barenboim:2001,Hawkins:2002qb,AguilarSaavedra:2002kr,Chen:2010aq,Alok:2010ij,Botella:2012ju,Okada:2012gy,Alok:2012xm}.
+The minimal extension of the SM in this direction can be obtained by adding a vector-like isosinglet quark, either up-type or down-type, to the SM particle spectrum \cite{vqm,Barenboim:1997pf,Barenboim:2000zz,Barenboim:2001,Hawkins:2002qb,AguilarSaavedra:2002kr,Alok:2010ij,Cacciapaglia:2011fx,Botella:2012ju,Okada:2012gy,Alok:2012xm,Aguilar-Saavedra:2013qpa,Ellis:2014dza,Alok:2015iha,Ishiwata:2015cga}.
 Such exotic fermions can appear in $E_6$ grand unified theories as well in models with large extra dimensions.
-Here we consider the extension of SM by adding a vector like down-type quark $d'$.
+Since these quarks are vector-like, they do not lead to chiral anomalies.
+Here we consider the extension of SM by adding an isosinglet vector-like down-type quark $b'$.

+As of now there are no direct evidences of exotic quarks.
+The additional chiral quarks, such as perturbative SM with fourth generation is excluded at the level of 5$\sigma$ by the recent LHC data on Higgs searches, when combined with electroweak precision data and direct searches at the LHC \cite{Eberhardt:2012gv}.
+As vector like fermions do not receive their mass from a Higgs doublet, they are still allowed by the existing experimental data and hence keeps us interested.

-The ordinary $Q_{em} =-1/3$ quarks mix with the $d'$.
-Because the $d'_L$ has a different $I_{3L}$ from $d_L$, $s_L$ and $b_L$, $Z$-mediated flavour changing neutral current (ZFCNC) appear at the tree level in the left-handed sector.
+The ordinary quarks with charge (-1/3) mix with the $b'$.
+Because the $b'_L$ has a different $I_{3L}$ from $d_L$, $s_L$ and $b_L$, $Z$-mediated flavor changing neutral current (ZFCNC) appear at the tree level in the left-handed sector.
 Thus the quark level transitions such as $b\to s$, $b\to d$, $s \to d$ can occur at the tree level.
-The addition of a $d'$ quark to the SM leads to a quark mixing matrix which is the 3 $\times$ 4 upper submatrix of a 4 $\times$ 4 quark-mixing matrix CKM4, which is an extension of the Cabibbo-Kobayashi-Maskawa (CKM) quark-mixing matrix in the SM.
+The addition of a $b'$ quark to the SM leads to a quark mixing matrix which is the 3 $\times$ 4 upper submatrix of a 4 $\times$ 4 quark-mixing matrix CKM4, which is an extension of the Cabibbo-Kobayashi-Maskawa (CKM) quark-mixing matrix in the SM.
 This model thus provides a self-consistent framework to study deviations of 3 $\times$ 3 unitarity of the CKM matrix as well as flavor changing neutral currents at tree level.